Homeland Security to investigate over 30 sites in Minneapolis on Monday for what it calls "rampant fraud"

 Homeland Security agents are in Minneapolis on Monday "conducting a massive investigation on childcare and other rampant fraud," DHS Secretary Kristi Noem said.

-Two DHS officials tell CBS News that agents from U.S. Immigration and Customs Enforcement's Homeland Security Investigations branch are expected to inspect over 30 sites in the city on Monday alone.
+Two DHS officials told CBS News that agents from U.S. Immigration and Customs Enforcement's Homeland Security Investigations branch are expected to inspect over 30 sites in the city on Monday alone.

-Noem and DHS posted videos of HSI agents inspecting several sites, including some that appear to be convenience stores.
+Noem and DHS posted videos of HSI agents inspecting several sites, including one that appears to be a smoke shop.

 HSI has historically investigated criminal activity with an international or immigration nexus, such as child exploitation, drug smuggling, identity theft and fraud.
 Under the second Trump administration, many HSI agents have been assigned to work alongside ICE's immigration enforcement branch to find and arrest immigrants suspected of being in the U.S. illegally.

-Asked whether this effort in Minneapolis is focused on the suspected fraud there or immigration enforcement, a senior DHS official said, a "little bit of everything."
+Asked whether the effort in Minneapolis is focused on the suspected fraud there or immigration enforcement, a senior DHS official said, a "little of everything."

 The HSI investigation comes a day after FBI Director Kash Patel called previous fraud arrests in Minnesota "just the tip of a very large iceberg."
 He said that the agency has "surged personnel and investigative resources" to the state to investigate fraud.